pugo/Pugo-Oric/README.md

 This project implements a basic Oric computer emulator with graphics, sound, etc.
 All code is written from scratch.

-It is my absolutely slowest project, just made out of love!
+It is my absolutely slowest project, just made out of love to programming and to my first computer.

 ## Background